upb-uc4/api/hlf/chaincode/exam.md

   - Check, if not null or an empty String.
 - **lecturerEnrollmentId**
   - Check, if not null or an empty String.
-  - Check, if user exists (Certificate exists)
 - **moduleId**
   - Check, if not null or an empty String.
-  - Check, if the exists an ExaminationRegulation which contains the module.
 - **type**
   - AnyOf("Written Exam")
 - **date**
   - Check, if valid date-String YYYY-MM-DDThh:mm:ss
-  - Check, if date lies in the future.
 - **ects**
   - Check, if format is integer and value not negative
 - **admittableUntil**
   - Check, if valid date-String YYYY-MM-DDThh:mm:ss
-  - Check, if date lies in the future.
-  - Check, if date lies in before **date**.
-  - Check, if date lies in before **droppableUntil**.
 - **droppableUntil**
   - Check, if valid date-String YYYY-MM-DDThh:mm:ss
-  - Check, if date lies in the future.
-  - Check, if date lies in before **date**.
-  - Check, if date lies in after **admittableUntil**.
 - **examIds**
   - Check, if valid jsonList of String.
 - **courseIds**